These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 Mashed Potatoes – Serving Suggestions

-Here are some main dishes that would taste wonderful with these mashed potatoes “Simple Fried Chicken“, “Chicken Fried Pork Loin Medallions” and “Slow Cooker Meat Loaf with Seasoned Tomato Sauce Topping“.
+Easy Main Dishes that Taste Wonderful with these Mashed Potatoes; “Simple Fried Chicken“, “Chicken Fried Pork Loin Medallions” and “Slow Cooker Meat Loaf with Seasoned Tomato Sauce Topping” and “Easy Skillet Smoked Sausage with Caramelized BBQ Sauce“.

 Comfort Food Recipes